treffynnon/sqlstyle.guide/README.md

 #### Line spacing

 Use enough line breaks so the line length doesn't become excessive.<br>
+Use line breaks to separate code into related sections, which ensures large chunks of code are structured in a way that's easy to read and comment out.

 Always use line breaks:

 * before `AND` or `OR`